-Disney World is the happiest place on Earth, but it can be difficult to plan you first Disney World vacation.
+Not only is Disney World the happiest place on Earth, it is also one of the best places to visit in the USA, but it can be difficult to plan you first Disney World vacation.
 There are so many contradicting Disney World tips that you don’t know where to even start.

 This post covers the Top 10 Disney World tips and tricks you need to know.
 They’ll help you plan the perfect Disney World vacation and make magical memories on your trip.